 NEW DATE: February 16, 2022

-The 2021 Winter-Reed Partnership Award will be presented to Deborah Bryant during an evening ceremony on February 16, 2022 at the Clyde Muse Center in Pearl.
-Beginning in 2012, visited every one of Mississippi’s 82 counties.
-During those visits she read to children at public schools in each county.
+Mississippi Association of Partners in Education (MAPE) is honored to have Walt Grayson in conversation with Deborah Bryant as she discusses her impact on education and anecdotes from her visits to every one of Mississippi’s 82 counties.
 The “Read Across Mississippi Tour” reached children from the Coast to the Capital, from the Delta to the Hills, and all points in between.
-She says “I hugged every child I read to, and in some cases hugged every child in an entire school; one in particular had over 400 students.
+Bryant says “I hugged every child I read to, and in some cases hugged every child in an entire school; one, in particular, had over 400 students.
 I wanted every child to know they were precious and mattered.”

 The Winter-Reed Partnership Award is a very special honor presented to Mississippians who are devoted to improving public education.
 Launched by MAPE in 2007, the award is designed to honor the unique bipartisan partnership forged by Governor William Winter and the late Tupelo businessman Jack Reed Sr. Since the inaugural presentation, the Winter-Reed Award has been presented annually to recognize Mississippians who have helped improve and promote public education in the state.
-Both Winter and Reed have a strong background in promoting and improving public education in Mississippi, the South and nationwide.
+Both Winter and Reed have a strong background in promoting and improving public education in Mississippi, the South, and nationwide.

 www.mapems.com | www.facebook.com/mape.ms | #PartnershipPower